aham-oudeis/Training/launch_school/RB120-OOP/lesson_one/Notes/book(Object Modeel).md

 Since both inheritance from class and mixing modules can be implemented at once, there is a possibility of confusion regarding whether the class or module comes before in the look up path.
 For instance, say class `ABC` inherits from another class `XYZ` and also mixes in the module `MNO`, then it is unclear if `XYZ` comes before `MNO`  in the method lok up.
 There must be a way of resolving this.

-It seems a consequence of this method look up path is that the method defined in the closest ancestors overrides the method defined in the distant ancestor class.
+A consequence of this method look up path is that the method defined in the closest ancestors is the one that Ruby invokes.
 (A similar thing is happening in the case of variable shadowing.)

 ```ruby
 # Exercises